 Now, Nylon isn’t always the easiest thing to use, and honestly I don’t do much crocheting or knitting with it.
 However, I do have a friend that has done quite a bit of crocheting with Nylon for some projects, and she swears by this product.

-So, I suppose if I were going to pick the best Nylon for knitting or crocheting, it would have to be this one from Amazon.
+So, I suppose if I were going to pick the best Nylon for knitting or crocheting, it would have to be this one on Amazon.

 4. Alpaca Yarn

 Alpaca fiber is a material that was once reserved for royalty.
 It’s easy to see why.
 One touch of alpaca fleece will immediately reveal just how soft, rich, and luxurious this material is.